NonMajorNerd/dotfiles/README.md

 > [!Warning] Disclaimer;
 > I don't know what I'm doing.
-> Use at your own risk.
+> Use at your own risk, and make a backup first.

 ## Index